Light Car Company

 The Light Car Company was a British manufacturer of automobiles.

 Company history

 Gordon Murray and Chris Craft founded the Light Car Company in St Neots in 1991 and started producing automobiles.
 Production ran until 1998.

 Vehicles

 The only model was the Rocket.
-The vehicle was built to be extremely lightweight and as such it weighs only 850 pounds (385.6 kg), less than the Lotus Seven or Caterham 7.
-The open, doorless body offers space for two people in a tandem configuration.
+The vehicle was built to be extremely lightweight, weighing only 850 pounds (385.6 kg), less than the Lotus Seven or Caterham 7.
+The open, doorless body has space for two people in a tandem configuration.
 A frame formed the chassis.
 A 1,000 cc Yamaha engine with options of 143 hp or 165 hp powered the vehicle.
-The top speed was 230 km/h (142.9 mph) for the lesser powered model.
+The top speed was 230 km/h (142.9 mph) for the lower-powered model.
 The Rocket has a wheelbase of 2413 mm, total dimensions are 3518 mm long, 1600 mm wide and 914 mm high.

-Rocket R & D Limited released a new edition of the vehicle in 2007.
+Rocket R & D Limited released a new version of the vehicle in 2007.